Home » Symptoms » Cat Symptoms A-Z » Increased Personal Hygiene (Licking)

 Lethargy: If the increased licking is caused by an illness, the cat may also appear lethargic.

-It is important to see a veterinarian if the increased licking persists for several days or if the cat’s skin becomes inflamed or injured.
-A visit to the vet is also advisable if the cat shows other symptoms that indicate pain, discomfort or stressStress refers to the state of an organism reacting to external stimuli or demands.
+It is important to see a veterinarian if the increased licking persists for several days or if the cat’s skin appears inflamed or injured.
+A vet visit is also advisable if the cat shows other symptoms indicating pain, discomfort, or stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., such as loss of appetite or behavioral changes.

 If the increased personal hygiene is accompanied by visible weight loss, diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. or vomiting, a veterinarian should also be consulted immediately, as this may indicate more serious health problems.

 It is important for the pet owner to observe the frequency and intensity of their cat’s personal hygiene.
-Note when and how often the cat licks and whether there are specific triggers, such as stressful situations or changes in the environment.
+Take note of when and how often the cat licks and whether there are specific triggers, such as stressful situations or changes in the environment.

-The veterinarian will perform a thorough physical examination of the cat to look for signs of skin irritation, infections or parasites.
+The veterinarian will perform a thorough physical examination of the cat to look for signs of skin irritation, infections, or parasites.
 Blood tests, allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
-The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. tests or skin biopsies may also be necessary to identify underlying health problems.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. tests, or skin biopsies may also be required to identify underlying health problems.

-In some cases, it may be necessary to carry out a behavioral analysis to determine whether psychologicalPsychological refers to anything related to the mind or behavior.
+In some cases, it may be necessary to conduct a behavioral analysis to determine if psychologicalPsychological refers to anything related to the mind or behavior.
 In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. factors such as stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or compulsive behavior play a role.
-The veterinarian will also assess the cat’s living conditions to identify possible stressors.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or compulsive behavior are playing a role.
+The veterinarian will also evaluate the cat’s living conditions to identify possible stressors.

-If you suspect that boredom is the cause of your cat’s behavior, try offering more play and activity opportunities.
+If you suspect that boredom is the cause of your cat’s behavior, try offering more opportunities for play and activity.
 Intelligence toys and regular playtimes can help challenge your cat mentally and physically.

 In situations where stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. plays a role, calming supplements or pheromone products for cats can be useful.
 These can help lower your cat’s stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. levels and normalize behavior.